Blaine County, Idaho: 2010 census

-As of the 2010 United States Census, there were 21,376 people, 8,823 households, and 5,575 families in the county.
+As of the 2010 United States census, there were 21,376 people, 8,823 households, and 5,575 families in the county.
 The population density was 8.1 PD/sqmi.
 There were 15,050 housing units at an average density of 5.7 /mi2.
 The racial makeup of the county was 84.9% white, 0.9% Asian, 0.6% American Indian, 0.2% black or African American, 0.1% Pacific islander, 11.8% from other races, and 1.5% from two or more races.
 Those of Hispanic or Latino origin made up 20.0% of the population.
 In terms of ancestry, 24.1% were German, 18.8% were English, 11.4% were Irish, and 7.9% were American.

 Of the 8,823 households, 32.1% had children under the age of 18 living with them, 51.8% were married couples living together, 7.3% had a female householder with no husband present, 36.8% were non-families, and 28.7% of all households were made up of individuals.
 The average household size was 2.39 and the average family size was 2.99.
 The median age was 40.4 years.

 The median income for a household in the county was $61,854 and the median income for a family was $73,929.
 Males had a median income of $48,036 versus $37,603 for females.
 The per capita income for the county was $32,656.
 About 4.9% of families and 9.3% of the population were below the poverty line, including 10.9% of those under age 18 and 8.2% of those age 65 or over.

 Education

-All but one public school in the county is administered by the Blaine County School District.
-There are two public high schools in the county, Wood River High School in Hailey, and Carey High School in Carey.
+All but one public school in the county is administered by the Blaine County School District 61.
+The school district covers the entire county.
+There are three district-operated public schools in the county that have high school divisions: Wood River High School in Hailey, Carey School in Carey, and Silver Creek High School in Hailey.
 Syringa Mountain School is the first charter school to be approved in Blaine County; it opened in 2014.

-The rural Yale area in the county's southeastern panhandle is served by schools in neighboring Minidoka County.
+Students living in the rural Yale area in the county's southeastern panhandle are sent to schools in neighboring Minidoka County, operated by the Minidoka County School District.
+The Blaine district pays money to the Minidoka district to send the Yale students to Minidoka schools.

 Private schools include Community School in Sun Valley and The Sage School in Hailey.

 The College of Southern Idaho, a community college based in Twin Falls, operates an off-campus outreach center in Hailey.
+The county is in the catchment area, but not the taxation zone, for College of Southern Idaho.